The Stories behind Readers’ Prized Possessions

 Five years after the purchase of this hefty globe, I married the nice young fellow in that synagogue.

 Two days before my husband and I got married in 2012, my mother-in-law, Suz Cleaver, presented us with this gorgeous quilt made by more than 20 family members and friends based in northwest West Virginia and Lancaster, Pennsylvania, the two areas where my husband grew up.
 Suz coordinated the entire project: inspired by Gustav Klimpt’s The Kiss, she selected fabrics in rich gold, yellow, black, white, grey, and brown.
 She provided the fabrics to far-flung participants and hosted sewing meetups with local friends in West Virginia.
-Each person made a quilt square, and Suz assembled them all together into the final product.
+Each person completed a section, and Suz assembled them all together into the final product.

 Receiving that quilt on the eve of the wedding festivities set the stage for the big event: “This is really happening!”
 It made me feel tied to history, to the old ways of community-based support for newlyweds.
 Being able to hold a material representation of those friends’ support meant—still means—the world to both of us.
 Moreover, the quilt is stunningly beautiful!
 It’s a style and color palette I would never think to select for myself, which makes its beauty even more of a gift.